panoply/syncify/packages/turndown/readme.md

 # @syncify/turndown

 Hard forked variation of [Turndown](https://github.com/mixmark-io/turndown) for Github flavored markdown.
-Used for reversed markdown conversion of HTML to Markdown in Shopify pages using [Syncify](https://github.com/panoply/syncify).
+Used for reversed markdown conversion of HTML > Markdown of Shopify pages using [Syncify](https://github.com/panoply/syncify).

 ### Installation